 Today you explore the pinnacle of Inca engineering - Machu Picchu.
 For years it was lost to the jungle before being rediscovered in 1911 by the Yale professor Hiram Bingham.
 The ruins was declared a UNESCO World Heritage Site in 1983 and famed as one of the New Seven Wonders of the World in 2007, Machu Picchu exceeds all expectations.

 Sadly, you have reached your final day in Peru.
-You will be transferred to the airport in good time to board your international departure flight home...Buen Viaje!
-(This service is on a group basis.)
+You will be transferred to the Cusco airport in good time to board your departure flight home (via Lima)...Buen Viaje!
+(This service is on a private basis.)

 Hotel Pakaritampu is located in the town of Ollantaytambo, in the heart of the Sacred Valley of the Incas, 1 hour and 30 minutes by car from Cusco.
 The local train station of Ollantaytambo offers easy access to Machu Picchu, on a scenic journey that is just 1 hour and 15 minutes away from the hotel.
 The property boasts 37 guestrooms that feature spectacular views of the area, lovely balconies, and a private bath with hot water and a shower.
 Nestled in the mystical wonders of the Andes, you will be surrounded by picturesque gardens and a variety of typical flora of the region.